Young Professional - How to apply

 What if my employer cannot get the employment number in time?

-The same as with the Working Holiday application, after you accepted the invitation, you will have 20 days to submit all documents.
-It should be sufficient time for the employer to get active and do their steps.
+Just like with the Working Holiday application, once you accept the invitation, you’ll have 20 days to submit all required documents.
+This timeframe should be enough for your employer to complete their part of the process.

 What if my employer has an issue with the employer portal?